KnifeySpooney/SP3CTR/README.md

 This project is currently in its early stages (MVP) and focuses on providing a basic, web-based interface for real-time packet sniffing and display.

+## ⚠️ ⚠️ Important Npcap Licensing Notice: ##

+SP3CTR uses Npcap (https://npcap.com) for packet capture.
+Npcap is **not open-source** and is **free only for non-commercial use**.

+If you intend to use SP3CTR in a commercial setting, you must acquire an **Npcap OEM license** directly from Nmap/Npcap.
+SP3CTR does **not** bundle or distribute Npcap.

+For open-source compatible use, you may consider WinPcap as an alternative, though functionality may be limited.

 ## 🙏 Acknowledgements

 SP3CTR (pronounced "specter") is built with the help of several fantastic open-source projects: